bragr/my-vimrc/README.md

     ln -s <PATH TO REPO>/vim ~/.vim

 ##Copyright
-All submodules and plugins are owned by their respective authors.
-All configuration files and plugins contained herein are placed in the public domain.
+All submodules and plugins are owned by their respective authors and contributors.
+All other configuration files and plugins written by me (Grant Brady) contained herein are placed in the public domain.